 Council has the option to direct that the full text of the measure be printed in the CVIG, or including a statement following the impartial analysis that the full text is available by calling the elections official's office (City Clerk's Office) to request a copy at no cost.
 The County Registrar of Voters estimates a cost of approximately \$8,496 per 800-word page printed in the CVIG.
 The full text of the measure is estimated to be approximately 12 pages and, therefore, approximately \$101,200 to print in the CVIG.
-For 2016 and 2018 ballot measures, the full text was not printed in the CVIG but made available on the City website.
+For November 2016 and November 2018 ballot measures and the March 2020 ballot measure, the full text was not printed in the CVIG but made available on the City website and upon request.
 If Council wishes to print the full text in the ballot, the Fiscal Year 2020-21 budget for election costs will need to be adjusted.